Sovos Docs

 Sovos receives documents from the supplier's PEPPOL Access Point.

-Step 2: Sovos validates document
+Step 2: Sovos validates the document

 Sovos performs the necessary semantic, syntactic, and legal validations.

-Step 3: Sovos sends response to supplier
+Step 3: Sovos sends the response to supplier

-Once the document passes Sovos' validations, Sovos maps the document from the PEPPOL format (BIS3 / PINT) to the buyer's integration format.
+After the document passes Sovos' validations, Sovos maps the document from the PEPPOL format (BIS3 / PINT) to the buyer's integration format.

 Step 5: Sovos makes the document available

-Step 6: Buyer retrieves application response
+Step 6: Buyer retrieves the application responses

-GET /notifications/{countryCode}
+GET /notifications/BE

 NameTypeRequiredDefaultDescription

-perPageintegerNo To specify the number of results for the returned page, set its value between 1 and 100.
+perPageintegerNoTo specify the number of results for the returned page, use a value between 1 and 100.

-sourceSystemIdstringYesSet to include notifications related to documents originating from the given source system.
-This value relates to the ERP System ID configured on the company endpoint.
+sourceSystemIdstringYesInclude only notifications related to documents that originate from the given source system.
+This value is related to the ERP System ID configured on the company endpoint.

-processTypestringNoSet it to "1" to only include notifications related to inbound documents.
+processTypestringNoUse "1" to only include notifications related to inbound documents.

 Request sample